OSInside/kiwi/doc/source/commands/system_build.rst

   Delete repository cache for each of the used repositories before installing any package.
-This is useful when an image build takes and validates the signature of the package from the original repository source for any build.
+This is useful when an image build validates the signature of the package from the original repository source for any build.
 Some package managers unconditionally trust the contents of the cache, which works for cache data dedicated to one build.
 In case of {kiwi}, the cache